rtr2421/rtr2421.github.io/index.md

-# RTR Robotics 2421
+#Springfield Plaza RTR Robotics 2421

 RTR Robotics 2421 is a FIRST Robotics Competition (FRC) team based in Springfield, VA.
 We are a community team and open to all high school students.
-We meet at a site in Springfield Plaza, between the former location of Giant and Sherwin-Williams (6422A Springfield Plaza, Springfield, VA 22150)

-We will be starting the year with an open house.
-Join us at King's Park Library on September 20 at 7pm.

 We're looking for students who will be in grade 9-12 next year, but anyone is welcome to check us out.

+# Please help!

+Our usual space at Springfield Plaza is unavailable so we have no where to meet this year.
+If we can't find a spot, we won't be able to participate in the upcoming season.
+If you know of any places that would be willing to work with us, please email [Deanne Mahoney](mailto:first2421@gmail.com).

 ## 2022 results